theoelsti/secret-santa-ng/README.md

 1. **Create a family**

    - Log in with your admin token
-   - Click on "Create new group"
+   - Click on "Ajouter une famille"
-   - Create Families
+   - Enter Family name
+   - Add members and add their name
+   - When done, click "Générer le Secret Santa"

    ![Create Family](images/create-family.png)

-2. **Manage participants**
+###### You wil be redirected on the users management page

+2. **Share the word**
+   - You can copy a message or the user token
-   - Add participants
+   - Send it 1 by 1 to every participants
-   - Monitor group status
+   - They will have an url that put the token in cookies directly

 ### For participants